Kathak Dancing

 Aryav Anand | Kathak Dancer | Kalashram New DelhiWhat is Kathak Dancing?

-Kathak Dancer Aryav Anand has worked in Kathak Dancing for 15 years.
-Here is how Kathak Dancer Aryav Anand detailed Kathak Dancing:
+Kathak Dancer Aryav Anand has 15 years of professional experience in Kathak Dancing.
+Kathak Dancer Aryav Anand defines Kathak Dancing as:

 The very meaning of the word Kathak, is to tell a tale.
 It is a tale that is expressed not through books but through the various body movements and expressions of a kathak dancer.
 Kathak is not just a subject it is a form of expression.